skx/yal/README.md

   * `yal -e '(print (os))'`
 * By passing the name of a file containing lisp code to read and execute:
   * `yal test.lisp`
-* By launching the interpreter with zero arguments, which will launch the interactive REPL mode.
+* By launching the interpreter with zero arguments, which will start the interactive REPL mode.
   * If present the file `~/.yalrc` is loaded before the REPL starts.
   * Here is a sample [.yalrc](.yalrc) file which shows the kind of thing you might wish to do.

-The yal interpreter allows (optional) documentation to be attached to functions, both those implemented in the core, and those which are added in lisp:

-* `yal -h [regexp1] [regexp2] [regexpN]`
-  * By default this will show the help for all available functions, in sorted order.
-  * If you specify any regular expressions then any entry which matches will be displayed.
-  * The match is attempted on the name of the function _and_ the documentation which is available.

 Finally if you've downloaded a binary release from [our release page](https://github.com/skx/yal/releases) the `-v` flag will show you what version you're running: